 - Re-set the starting time for parenthood from after birth to before conecption; and

-- Revealed the hidden connections between the quality of conception, pregnancy and birth, and the quality of individual wellness, public health, and compassionate society.
+- Revealed the hidden connections between the quality of conception, pregnancy, and birth, and the quality of individual wellness, public health, and compassionate society.

 The Association emanated from the vision of Canadian psychiatrist Thomas R. Verny, MD.
 DHL, DPsych, FRCPC and was founded in 1983.
 APPPAH is an international forum for individuals from diverse backgrounds and disciplines interested in psychological and physical dimensions of prenatal and perinatal experience.
 First registered as a charity in Canada, APPPAH subsequently became a tax-exempt 501(c)(3) educational foundation in the United States.
-The Association is comprised of a committed and active Board of Directors, an Executive Director, members and volunteers.
+The Association is comprised of a committed and active Board of Directors, members, and volunteers.
 Support comes from membership dues, grants and fundraising activities, and monetary and in-kind donations

 A significant portion of current APPPAH members are therapists playing a historic role in identifying and healing the psychological traumas of modern birth; they are also authorities on how to prevent these traumas.
 APPPAH spreads the message that positive prenatal and perinatal experiences have a lasting influence on health, human relationships, and society